 Consider Your Foreign Assets

 If you own foreign assets, such as overseas property or investments, you may face different tax laws depending on the country in question.
 Some countries may impose inheritance taxes, potentially leading to double taxation.
-Fortunately, Australia has tax treaties with several countries to help alleviate these burdens.
+Australia’s tax treaties with several nations can help reduce these burdens.
 Professional guidance is crucial to navigate international tax rules and maximise the benefits for your beneficiaries.

 Estate Planning Strategies